Lab-Brat/labbrat.net/content/blog/monitoring_best_practices.md

 Information about the runbook can be provided via a link to documentation service that is attached to the alert description.
-This way, on-call engineer can just follow the link and save a lot of time debuggin the issue.
+This way, on-call engineer can just follow the link and save a lot of time debugging the issue.

 ## Conclusion
-This article described some general concepts that make a up a good monitoring system without dwelving into particular tools.
+This article described some general concepts that make a up a good monitoring system without dwelling into particular tools.
 Some anti-patterns were covered, as well as good practices.
 To summarize:
 - Composable monitoring architecture is more efficient
 - Monitor things by thinking from user's perspective
 - Keep improving and gather feedback
 - There is no silver bullet when it comes to tools
-- Monitoring is everyones responsibility
+- Monitoring is everyone's responsibility
 - Think carefully if something actually needs to monitored
 - Monitoring does not fix bad code
-- Automate everying to improve usability and ensure consistenct
+- Automate everything to improve usability and ensure consistent

 We also covered some basics in alerting, since it is an integral part of any monitoring system.
-In a nutshell, every alert has to be carefully though out to reduce noize, and should provide essential information via runbooks for the on-call engineers to have a context about the issue.
+In a nutshell, every alert has to be carefully though out to reduce noise, and should provide essential information via runbooks for the on-call engineers to have a context about the issue.